Condoleezza Rice as Secretary of State

-Condoleezza Rice served 2005–2009 as United States Secretary of State under George W. Bush.
-She was preceded by Colin Powell and followed by Hillary Clinton.
+Condoleezza Rice served as the 66th United States Secretary of State, under President George W. Bush, from 2005 to 2009, overseeing the department that conducted the foreign policy of George W. Bush.
+She was preceded in office by Colin Powell, and succeeded by Hillary Clinton.
 As secretary of state she traveled widely and initiated many diplomatic efforts on behalf of the Bush administration.

-Confirmation hearings
+Nomination and confirmation

-On November 16, 2004, Bush nominated Rice to be Secretary of State.
+On November 16, 2004, President Bush nominated Rice to succeed Colin Powell as secretary of state.
 Her confirmation hearings were held on January 18 and 19, 2005.
-On January 26, 2005, the Senate confirmed her nomination by a vote of 85-13.
-The negative votes, the most cast against any nomination for Secretary of State since 1825, came from Senators who, according to Senator Barbara Boxer, wanted "to hold Dr. Rice and the Bush administration accountable for their failures in Iraq and in the war on terrorism."
+On January 26, 2005, the Senate confirmed her nomination by a vote of 85–13.
+The negative votes, the most cast against any nomination for secretary of state since 1825, came from senators who, according to Senator Barbara Boxer, wanted "to hold Dr. Rice and the Bush administration accountable for their failures in Iraq and in the war on terrorism."
 Their reasoning was that Rice had acted irresponsibly in equating Hussein's regime with Islamist terrorism and some could not accept her previous record.
 Senator Robert Byrd voted against Rice's appointment, indicating that she "has asserted that the President holds far more of the war power than the Constitution grants him."